Seeing Begins With Looking

 - Terry Barrett, Criticizing Photographs

 I would like to offer three fundamental characteristics of photographs, or art in general, and add one more.
 This will create a triangular pyramid.
-I suggest that we consider this structure being connected by flexible joints, and hovering somewhere inside will be our own view of the work under consideration.
+I suggest that we consider this structure being connected by flexible joints, and hovering somewhere inside will be our personal view of the work under consideration.
 The elements of this relationship are:

 - Mind, my addition to the above, or our way of seeing guided by our mental framework and body of knowledge